axeltanxl/notion-automation/README.md

     - requests: `python3 -m pip install requests`
     - dotenv: `python3 -m pip install dotenv`
 6. Create a cron job in the EC2 instance to run the Python script
-    - Make sure the cron job runs in between the time when your EC2 instance starts and ends
+    - Make sure the cron job runs in-between the time when your EC2 instance starts and ends
     - This is similar to the cron expression used to create the EventBridge Rules with minor differences:
         - Use your local timezone for the values in the expression instead of the converted time.
         - The cron expression used in EC2 instances does not have the year specified (last field in cron expression for EventBridge)